isc-projects/kea/doc/sphinx/arm/logging.rst

 can be safely ignored in a typical deployment.
 They are, however, very useful when debugging a problem.

-The logging system in Kea is configured through the loggers entry in the server section of your configuration file.
-In previous Kea releases this entry was in an independent Logging section; this was still supported for backward compatibility until Kea 1.7.9 included.
+The logging system in Kea is configured through the ``loggers`` entry in the server section of the configuration file (Kea releases prior to 1.7.9 included this as an independent Logging section).

 Loggers
 -------